nickmwangemi/kyosk/README.md

 ### Challenges
 - Handling cross-environment compatibility for Minikube’s Docker daemon.
-- Ensuring the NodePort range (default: 30000-32767) was accessible on the local machine.
 - Managing Kubernetes manifests to balance simplicity and extensibility for scaling.